stjude/proteinpaint/container/README.md

 # to test, make sure that your current working directory has
 #
-# - a serverconfig.json, which has a "url": "http://localhost:[PORT]" entry
+# - a serverconfig.json, which has a "URL": "http://localhost:[PORT]" entry
 #   (default PORT=3456, can be set to any valid, non-conflicting numeric port value)
 #
 # - an optional dataset folder, containing js files of any serverconfig.genomes.datasets[] entry
 #   that is not already included in proteinpaint/server/dataset
 #

-./run.sh $IMAGE_NAME # start a container process
+./run.sh $IMAGE_NAME [CONTAINER_NAME='pp'] # start a container process

-# open the browser to your serverconfig.url entry
+# open the browser to your serverconfig.URL entry
-# example routes to check, assuming serverconfig.url=http://localhost:3456
+# example routes to check, assuming serverconfig.URL=http://localhost:3456
 # http://localhost:3456/healthcheck
 # http://localhost:3456/genomes
 # http://localhost:3456 should open the Proteinpaint landing page

+# Hints:
+# - inspect logs with 'docker logs pp'
+# - ssh into the container with 'docker exec -it pp'
+# - stop the container with 'docker stop pp'
 ```

 ## Development